Underfloor Heating Cost

 • ✔ Electric underfloor heating installation costs are lower than a wet underfloor heating system.

-• ✔ Typically involve limited additional costs.
+• ✔ Typically involves limited additional costs.

 • ✔ Minimal impact on the height of the floor.